maturimonika/Resume_Analyzer/README.md

 - ✅ Extract skills from resume
 - 🎯 Match with job description skills
 - 📊 See a skill match score with matched and missing skills
-- 🎨 Clean UI with animated buttons and tags

 ---